to help grow your business the right way.

 Trying to be everything to everyone is a recipe for failure.
 Diversification makes sense to reduce risk, but only up to a point.
 A $2 million distributor trying to compete against 4imprint will struggle, so why even go there.
 If your clients are finding products elsewhere and then just asking you for a quote, you haven’t added any value and will be in that race to the bottom with a low price.
 Find clients that appreciate the value you deliver and make sure you charge for it!

-A $1 million sales rep doesn’t need 1,000 clients, so be choosy and make sure they are a fit for your model.
+A $1 million sales rep doesn’t need 1,000 clients, so be choosy and make sure they fit your model.
 Develop 100 active clients that average $10,000 in purchases from you and suddenly you have a million-dollar sales rep with a well-diversified book of business.
 Acquiring these clients will require a clear picture of what you deliver and a bit of work to make sure your clients need that and value it.

 You can make strategic improvements that will help you grow.
 Implementing integrated technology solutions can bring efficiency improvements by simplifying processes and reducing time spent on administrative functions.
 Developing relationships or entering into group buying scenarios can offer significant financial benefits for business owners.
 And peer groups provide a forum to learn from industry leaders who have been in your shoes.
 And you don’t have to give up control of your business to acquire these benefits!